allegro/turnilo/docs/oauth.md

 ## Overview

 Turnilo can integrate with your OAuth provider.
+Turnilo will:
+* Redirect your users to authentication page,
+* Handle authorization code flow with PKCE (Proof Key for Code Exchange )
-Wurnilo will redirect your users to authentication page, handle token exchange and will decorate all requests with access token.
+* Will decorate all data requests with access token.

 ## Configuration